 Aircraft and destinations

-Fiji offers direct services to Nadi from Sydney (2-3x daily), Melbourne (1x daily) and Brisbane (1x daily).
-All flights are on a Boeing 737, with exception one of the Sydney flights is often on the newer Airbus A330.
-The A330 flights are the ones to target.
+Fiji offers direct services to Nadi from Sydney, Melbourne, Adelaide and Brisbane.
+Most flights to Nadi are on a Boeing 737, with some exceptions – one of the Sydney flights is often on the newer Airbus A330.
+The A330 flights are the ones to target if you can.

-Remember that Qantas does not fly to Fiji; rather Virgin Australia is Fiji’s competitor on these routes, with once-daily services from Sydney, Melbourne and Brisbane (also on 737s), and an occasional seasonal A330 service from Sydney and Melbourne.
+Remember that Qantas does not fly to Fiji; rather Virgin Australia is Fiji’s competitor on these routes, with services from Sydney, Melbourne and Brisbane.

 To the US